Lama292929/Student-Marks-Prediction--for-Data-Science-Capstone-/README.md

 <h2> File Description </h2>
-Student Marks Prediction for Data Science Capstone1.ipynb : The notebook which contain the model and data analysis <br>
+Studentttt Marks Prediction for Data Science Capstone1.ipynb : The notebook which contain the model and data analysis <br>
 Student_Marks.csv: The data consists of Marks of students including their study time & number of courses.
 The dataset is downloaded from kaggle